brandonmpark/cse15l-lab-reports/week5Report.md

 ## `-l` and `-c`

 The first command-line options I found for `grep` (on [Wikibooks](https://en.wikibooks.org/wiki/Grep)) are `-l` and `-c`.
-The `-l` option is described to "output matching files only", whire the `-c` option is described to "output count of matching lines only".
+The `-l` option is described to "output matching files only", where the `-c` option is described to "output count of matching lines only".
 In other words, rather than printing the matching contents of the file, `-l` and `-c` allow for only compacted results to be displayed.

 ```bash
 written_2 % grep -Rl "Batu Renggong"